Accenture/accenture.github.io/_drafts/rig-2_0.md

 - Prometheus monitoring
 - Jaeger/OpenTracing
-- Get rid of some tech debt and [apply our learnings](https://github.com/Accenture/reactive-interaction-gateway/issues/102) around how to structure properly Mix Umbrella projects.
+- Get rid of some tech debt and [apply our learnings](https://github.com/Accenture/reactive-interaction-gateway/issues/102) around how to structure properly Mix umbrella projects.
 This will allow us to integrate easily with new message broker products and protocols in the future.

 For the current roadmap, you can always check out our [Github milestones](https://github.com/Accenture/reactive-interaction-gateway/milestones?direction=asc&sort=title&state=open).
 We are looking forward to [your feedback](https://github.com/Accenture/reactive-interaction-gateway/issues).